Raijin Fujitsu Primergy - System Details

-The Fujitsu Primergy high-performance distributed-memory cluster based on Intel Sandy Bridge 8-core processors (2.6 GHz) is currently being installed in the new datacentre of the NCI NF.
+Raijin is a high-performance distributed-memory cluster is based on Intel Sandy Bridge 8-core processors (2.6 GHz)

 - 57,472 cores in the compute nodes;

 - Approximately 10 PBytes of usable fast filesystem (for short-term scratch space).

 - Peak performance of approximately 1.2 PFlops -- 8.6 times that of the previous peak system;

 - Sustained performance of approximately 6.7 times the previous peak system (i.e., an aggregate SPECfp_rate2006 of 1.6M); and

 - Filesystem performance which is approximately 6 times that of the previous system; and consistent with NCI's requirements that the system be well-balanced.

 - Two-thirds of the nodes have 32 GBytes, i.e., 2 GBytes/core;

 - Almost one-third of the nodes have 64 GBytes, i.e., 4 GBytes/core; while